arpinfidel/messie-messenger/README.md

 ### Matrix Account

 You need a Matrix account to sign in for messaging.
 Register on any homeserver (e.g., your own or a public one), then log in from the Matrix settings screen inside the app.

+### Day-to-Day Development Flow

+- Use `make up`/`make down` to manage the full stack in Docker, or run the backend and frontend manually as shown above.
+- Regenerate OpenAPI clients whenever you touch `docs/openapi.yaml` (see **API and Code Generation** below) so both the Go server and TypeScript client stay in sync.
+- The repo does not ship automated tests yet; plan on manual verification for now.

 ## Operations